magarenzo/Incident-System/README.md

 <h3>To Do:</h3>

-* Fix loops to stop columns from printing twice
+* Fix loops to stop data from printing twice

 * Add more interface options